Vietnam's FPT buys majority stake in U.S. consulting firm Intellinet

 Unlisted Intellinet has a client base of 200, was founded in 1993, and had revenue of $30 million in 2017, the companies said in a statement.

 Both FPT and Intellinet want to take advantage of each others’ existing client base.
-FPT wants to utilise Intellinet’s existing 150 advisors to expand its businesses and attract more deals.
+FPT wants to utilize Intellinet’s existing 150 advisors to expand its businesses and attract more deals.